luaj/luaj/README.md

 It is now possible to build the jse target alone with: `ant jar-jse`

-The `jar-jme` target from 3.0.2 will be left unchanged until contributors experienced with JME be ready to join the project.
+The `jar-jme` target from 3.0.2 won't be supported until contributors experienced with JME be ready to join the project.

 The interpreter can be tested with `luaj` (on POSIX systems) or `luaj.bat`